tarwn/lessthandot-hugo/blogs/content/posts/2013-04-15-sql-azure-log-space-errors.md

 GO
 ```

-This “should” allow the index creation to complete.
+This "should" allow the index creation to complete.
 It will take longer for the creation but, the importance of having indexing is without a doubt, not something you can give up.
 Unless the data is simply a DR strategy or some sort of backup.

  [1]: https://www.google.com/search?safe=off&biw=1920&bih=962&q=loading+data+in+batch+t-sql+prevent+log+growth
  [2]: http://msdn.microsoft.com/en-us/library/ms191261.aspx